Sodium bicarbonate, also known as baking soda, is a popular household product.

 These side effects appear to be dose-dependent, meaning higher doses may lead to worsened stomach issues (

 Further, not everyone will experience these side effects.
 The severity of symptoms can vary based on the amount taken and personal sensitivity (

 To decrease side effects, try taking sodium bicarbonate with a carbohydrate-rich meal, spreading your doses throughout the day, taking the supplement 180 minutes before exercise, and/or taking enteric-coated capsules, which are easier on the stomach (

 Consuming sodium bicarbonate can also raise your blood sodium levels, which may increase blood pressure in some people.

 In addition, large amounts of sodium can make your body retain water.
-While increased hydration could be useful for those exercising in the heat, it may be disadvantageous for those competing in weight-category sports (5).
+While increased hydration could be useful for those exercising in the heat, it may be disadvantageous for those competing in weight-category sports.

-Bottom Line: Intake of sodium bicarbonate is generally considered safe when taken in the recommended dosages.
-However, it may cause unpleasant side effects and is not recommended for everyone.
+Sodium bicarbonate is generally considered safe when taken in the recommended dose.
+However, it may cause unpleasant side effects such as vomiting, gas, bloating, and stomach pain.

 Taking sodium bicarbonate may help enhance your sports performance, especially in high intensity sports and activities.

 It works by decreasing the acidity in working muscles to help you exercise longer.
 Most research suggests that the most effective dose is 0.3 grams per kg taken 60–180 minutes before exercise.